TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Everyone thinks, but not everyone thinks correctly.

 The above image is from a fun experiment -- the artist went back to redraw one of his old works.
 You might notice a difference between the two.
-I can't think of a better way to illustrate the thinking of a person who understands logic vs. someone who doesn't.
+The comparison of _a person who understands logic vs. someone who doesn't_ can be just as drastic.

 Logic is the process of placing thoughts in order.
 There are many ways to see logic in action.